Is Star Peak Energy Transition Corp. (STPK) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -32.21% in the last 1 month and extending the period to 3 months gives it a 85.99%, and is 2.73% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 14.20% over the week and 15.76% over the month.
+The stock witnessed a -31.50% in the last 1 month and extending the period to 3 months gives it a 73.74%, and is -15.41% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 10.90% over the week and 15.22% over the month.

 Star Peak Energy Transition Corp.
 (STPK) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Star Peak Energy Transition Corp.
 (STPK) is a “Buy”.
-2 analysts offering their recommendations for the stock, where 0 rate it as a Hold and 0 think it is a “Overweight”.
+2 analysts offering their recommendations for the stock have an average rating of 2.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

 Star Peak Energy Transition Corp. quarterly earnings per share for the current quarter are estimated at $0..